Asymptotic Improvements of Lower Bounds for the Least Common Multiples of Arithmetic Progressions: Asymptotics for Large

 \section{Asymptotics for Large $n$}

-We will now determine the asymptotics of the lower bound~\eqref{nicebound} of Corollary~\ref{niceboundcor} when~$n$ is large relative to~$u_0$ and~$r$.
-We notice that for~$n$ large and~$k$ near its optimal value,~$k^*$, the multiplicative change in~\eqref{nicebound} as $k$ is increased or decreased by~$1$ is close to~$1$.
-Furthermore, if the binomial coefficient in~\eqref{nicebound} is interpolated using the Gamma function, this will hold even for fractional values of $k$.
-Hence, we will still get the optimal bound asymptotically if we use~\eqref{nicebound} with any $k$ within $O(1)$ of $k^*$.
+We now determine the asymptotics of the lower bound~\eqref{nicebound} of Corollary~\ref{niceboundcor} when~$n$ is large relative to~$u_0$ and~$r>1$.
+We notice that for~$n$ large and~$k$ within some (additive) constant $\kappa$ of its optimal value,~$k^*$, the multiplicative change in~\eqref{nicebound} is $(1+o_{u_0,r,\kappa}(1))$, where $o_{u_0,r,\kappa}(1)$ denotes some function of $n$, $u_0$, $\kappa$, and $r$ that has limit $0$ whenever $u_0$, $r$, and $\kappa$ are held constant and $n\to\infty$.
+Furthermore, as the binomial coefficient in~\eqref{nicebound} is interpolated using the Gamma function, this observation holds even for fractional values of $k$. \begin{obs} Let